NEER4J/nu-home/EMAIL_TEMPLATE_DATA_FLOW.md

 7. **Email sent** via SMTP to customer and/or admin
 8. **Template categorized** by email type for better organization in editor

-This system ensures consistent data flow and makes it easy to customize email templates while maintaining data integrity across all email types.
+This system ensures consistent data flow and makes it easy to Customise email templates while maintaining data integrity across all email types.